Do Go On - 236 - The Forrest Fenn Treasure Hunt

 You'll never be a professional contortionist.

-And he's like, I don't want to be.
+He's like, I don't want to be.

 I just want to get in this happy meal box.

-How can I get in that?
+How can I get in this?

 So these are some other clues that he's given as well.

-He says it's somewhere in Montana, Wyoming, Colorado, or New Mexico.
+He says it's somewhere in Montana, Wyoming, Colorado or New Mexico.

-Oh, he's narrowing it down to four of the six.
+Oh, he's narrowing it down.

 Montana's like a, that's a real cool wilderness state, I think.

-It's located above 5,000 feet and below 10,200 feet.
+It's located above 5,000 feet and below 10,000.

 Okay.

-If it's that's so specific, it's got to be between 10,000 and 10,200, right?
+it's got to be between

-Otherwise, it says between five and 10,000.
+Otherwise it says it's between 5 and 10,000.

-No, that's interesting.
+Oh yeah, that's interesting.

 Why not go up to 11 then?

-Yeah, this one goes up to 11.
+This one goes up to 11.

 It's located in an area with pine trees.

-It's not an agrarian mine or other man-made structure.
+or other man-made structure.

-It's not in close proximity to a human trail.
+It's not in close proximity

 Right.

-It was 80 when he went in.
+Because he was 80 when he went out.

 And people are going into space and stuff.